centralparkshark/stock-sync/README.md

 ### To - Do:
+- [ ] add way to upload tam and shopify data
 - [ ] remove leading zeros
 - [ ] create pagination
 - [ ] if synced, inventory values need to match (gotta think on this more)